z/OS Resources Table

 The JES view consists of the following rows that perform the following actions when clicked:

-• Default User Jobs: Displays all jobs that have the selected profile's user as their owner (only available for profiles using password or passphrase authentication)
+• Default User Jobs: Displays all jobs that have the selected profile's user as their owner, available only for profiles using password or passphrase authentication.

 • Favorites: Opens a view that displays jobs favorited by the user.